Maybelline and the Maroon Train Case

 My Mom always wore make-up.
-Her train case was stocked with just about anything you’d find in a standard beauty salon.
-And Mom always kept it hidden in a deep drawer of an Old Hutch in a kitchen corner.
-I know– now it seems odd to me too, but for many years of my youth I thought all women applied makeup at the kitchen table.
+Her Maroon train case was stocked with just about anything you’d find in a beauty salon.
+Mom always kept it hidden in a deep drawer of an Old Hutch in a kitchen corner.
+She didn’t want us kids getting into it and making a mess.
+I know… it seems odd to me now, but for many years of my youth I thought all women applied makeup at the kitchen table.

 I wasn’t real sure why that was, because I thought I could put a bottle of foundation and an eyebrow pencil in my pocket and apply makeup standing up, if that time ever came.
 At 9 or 10, I honestly believed I’d never wear the stuff at all anyway– if I could help it.

 But it was a tantalizing event to see my Mom apply makeup, and I was happy when I woke up early enough to watch.
 I didn’t learn until much later that the ‘Kitchen Arrangement’ began years before when Mom rose early for her job at the hospital while dad slept-in after a 12-hour swing shift at the copper mine.
 It was a matter of convenience.
 The house was quiet at 4 a.m. and Mom rose and tip-toe’d to allow my dad an extra 40 winks.

 She’d open her train case and lay out all the items she needed.
 The most fascinating to me was the flat red, oblong plastic box from Maybelline.
 When opened, it held a little brush that looked fitting for one of my dolls.
 And a thin slab of what looked like hard black shoe polish.
 I remember Mom spitting on that little brush with stiff bristles.
 Then she would scrub that brush hard on the layer of black shoe polish.